-From the desk
+From Che desk Ofoo

-Ovais Sarmad,

-Deputy Executive Secretary United Nations Framework Convention on Climate Change (UNFCCC)

-COP28: BUILDING MOMENTUM FOR CORPORATE CLIMATE ACCOUNTABILITY
+Ovais Sarmad, Deputy Executive Secretary United Nations Framework Convention on Climate Change (UNFCCC) COP28: BUILDING MOMENTUM FOR CORPORATE CLIMATE ACCOUNTABILITY

-Ovais Sarmad is Deputy Executive Secretary of the United Nations Framework Convention on Climate Change (UNFCCC).
+United Nations Climate Change Ovais Sarmad is Deputy Executive Secretary of the United Nations Framework Convention on Climate Change (UNFCCC).
 Mr. Sarmad advises the Executive Secretary on a range of issues relating to intergovernmental affairs and strategic planning of the UNFCCC process.
 He provides oversight of the operations of the UNFCCC, covering human and financial resources, as well as organizational development.
 Prior to taking up his post at the UNFCCC, Mr. Sarmad held several senior posts at the International Organization for Migration for over 27 years.
 He is based in Germany.

-Time for climate action

-n a speech to the UN General Assembly in February 2023, Secretary-General António Guterres made a stark declaration: "If you cannot set a credible course for net zero, with 2025 and 2030 targets covering all your operations, you should not be in business."

-Every fraction of a degree of global warming results in loss of life and livelihoods.
-In 2015, with the near-universal recognition of the Paris Agreement, world leaders agreed to take steps to limit global warming to no more than 2°C, with a strong preference for imposing a limit of 1.5°C. However, we have already passed 1.1°C and the trajectory, based on the current level of greenhouse-gas (GHG) emissions, poses danger to lives, livelihoods, and nature, a reality already beginning to be experienced around the world.
+Time for climate action n a speech to the UN General Assembly in February 2023, Secretary-General António Guterres made a stark declaration: "If you cannot set a credible course for net zero, with 2025 and 2030 targets covering all your operations, you should not be in business."1 Every fraction of a degree of global warming results in loss of life and livelihoods.
+In 2015, with the near-universal recognition of the Paris Agreement, world leaders agreed to take steps to limit global warming to no more than 2°C, with a strong preference for imposing a limit of 1.5°C. However, we have already passed 1.1°C and the trajectory, Every fraction of a degree of global warming results in loss of life and livelihoods." based on the current level of greenhouse-gas (GHG) emissions, poses danger to lives, livelihoods, and nature, a reality already beginning to be experienced around the world.
+We are in a critical decade.
+Climate action must reduce GHG emissions by 45%,2 while also progressing towards the targets of UN Sustainable Development Goals 3 by 2030.
+In recent years, there has been growing IF YOU CANNOT SET A CREDIBLE COURSE FOR NET ZERO, WITH 2025 AND 2030 TARGETS COVERING ALL YOUR OPERATIONS, YOU SHOULD NOT BE IN BUSINESS.